krutikabapat/krutikabapat.github.io/_posts/2019-12-22-Learn-CUDA-Programming-using-Google-Colab.md

 3. A software development kit that includes libraries, various debugging, profiling and compiling tools, and bindings that let CPU-side programming languages invoke GPU-side code.

 4. The point of CUDA is to make us enable to write compatible massive parallel codes for SIMD architectures.

+We will learn more about CUDA programming in the next blog post.
+The full code of the above is available at [CUDA Programming PART1](https://github.com/krutikabapat/CUDA_Programming)

 ## References: